 Additional nonprofit organizations help us to bring the best experience possible during the two days by staffing our beverage booths and our strawberry shortcake tent.
 Our parking lot attendants, our police reserves who walk the festival, our cleanup crew, our sign placement, and even the high school band you hear throughout the festival, are all volunteers from the nonprofit organization they represent.

 Each nonprofit organization receives a stipend or grant.
-It adds up to over $127,000 given out by the Festival each year!
-Over the last 35 years, the California Strawberry Festival has raised more than $4.65 million dollars to help others throughout the communities.
+It adds up to over $127,000 given out by the Festival each year.

 From upgraded computers to new sports uniforms, buses for field trip outings, repairs, new construction, research, after school music programs, and more, revenues from two days of celebrating impact the lives of others beyond measure.